sridhareaswaran/SoapUI---Groovy-Snippets/README.md

 SoapUI - Groovy Snippets:

-Groovy Snippets used in SoapUI :)
+Groovy Snippets used in SoapUI & SoapUI pro:)